-Sources of Omega 3 Fatty Acids: Salmon and other cold water fish, walnuts, beef, brussels sprouts, cauliflower, flax seed, hemp seed, and hemp oil.
+Sources of Omega 3 Fatty Acids: Salmon and other cold water fish, walnuts, grass-fed beef, brussels sprouts, cauliflower, flax seed, hemp seed, and hemp oil.

 • Magnesium: Supplementing with magnesium—a natural muscle relaxer—may benefit individuals who are diagnosed with borderline personality disorder and are experiencing migraines, depression, high anxiety, or have a co-occuring diagnosis of generalized anxiety disorder.
 In 2015, the authors of one study noticed a correlation between very low magnesium levels and the symptoms of BPD.
 Other research looked at the potential benefits of higher levels of magnesium, folate, and zinc in women with depression and anxiety.
 A study published in 2017 also recommended supplementing with magnesium for the treatment of depression.

 Sources of Vitamin C: dark leafy greens, tomatoes, strawberries, and citrus fruits.

 • Vitamin D: Upwards of 40% of adults in the United States may be Vitamin D deficient and individuals with darker skin tones are particularly at risk for low Vitamin D. Deficiencies in Vitamin D are also well-documented among those diagnosed with mood and anxiety disorders such as dysthymia, schizophrenia, and depression.
 In 2018, a study concluded that adults who supplemented with Vitamin D showed improvement in both anxiety and depression.

 Persons who believe that they may have a Vitamin D deficiency and are getting little sunlight most days can ask their doctors for a blood test to determine their current levels.

-Sources of Vitamin D: Adequate amounts of sunshine (you can calculate your Vitamin D exposure through sunlight with this smart phone app), salmon, mushrooms exposed to ultraviolet light, and fortified foods such as milk.
+Sources of Vitamin D: Adequate amounts of sunshine (you can calculate your Vitamin D exposure through sunlight with this smart phone app), wild-caught salmon, mushrooms exposed to ultraviolet light, and fortified foods such as milk.

 • Cacao/Chocolate: For people with borderline personality disorder who have trouble with their memory or are frequently distracted or overwhelmed by new information, supplementation with chocolate may be something to consider.
 One recently-published study looked at the benefits of chocolate in improving cognitive functioning.